-(first posted 11/9/2012) Fathers can be hard to figure out sometimes, and none more so than mine.
+(first posted 11/9/2012.
+Some of you might have missed my father’s one brief period of ownership with a truly awesome car) Fathers can be hard to figure out sometimes, and none more so than mine.
 Now you might be willing to argue that point, but those who knew my father likely wouldn’t.
 He was a farrago of contradictions, particularly when it came to cars.
 He could explain the thermodynamic processes of an internal combustion engine with detailed formulas, and rattle off the chemical composition of gasoline.
 But that didn’t keep him from putting premium gasoline in his slant-six Dodge Dart or being unable to figure out how to open the hood, much less how to check the oil.
 He had very strong opinions, even when they flew in the face of common sense.
 Which (sort of) explains how he came to own a limited-production, 375 hp, high-performance 390 cubic inch 1961 Starliner with a four-speed transmission.
 Of course, I played a little role in that too…

 In Austria, my father had taken the very comprehensive mandatory preparation course for a driver’s license but never actually got his license or bought a car there.
 After we had arrived in Iowa City from Austria in 1960, he bought an elderly 1954 Ford Mainline V8 sedan equipped with the Fordomatic transmission.
 As it was for so many other immigrants,”Ford” and “V8” were synonymous with the best of what America had to offer.
 Well into the ’70s, European, and especially Asian immigrants still strongly preferred Fords for that reason.
 Henry’s legacy was long-lasting, especially overseas.